 2. H&R Block

-H&R Block has been around for more than 50 years and has a reputation as one of the most trusted tax preparers in the United States — and its tax software lives up to the hype.
+H&R Block has been around for more than 50 years and has a reputation as one of the most trusted tax preparers in the United States.

 Similar to TurboTax, H&R Block has responded to COVID-19 by expanding its free version to support unemployment income and a variety of tax credits.